SilverIce/JContainers/JC.md

 ### Object lifetime management rules

-Q: What the hell is that?

-A: You see, each time script creates new string or default papyrus array Skyrim allocates memory and automatically frees it when you do not need that string or array or something else.
+Each time script creates new string or default papyrus array Skyrim allocates memory and automatically frees it when you do not need that string or array or something else.

 Internally all containers are C++ objects, Skyrim knows nothing about them and unable to manage their lifetime and memory.